jdkloe/pybufr-ecmwf/docs/INSTALL_LINUX.md

 python2 setup.py install --user
 ```
 * for an install in a non-default location, for example a network
-  disk, so other users in your network can use the module, use:
+  disk, so other users in your network can use the module as well, use:
 ```bash
 python2 setup.py install --prefix=/some/dir
 ```